-Diana Zuckerman, PhD, Archives of Surgery: July 2006
+Diana Zuckerman, Commentary published in the Archives of Surgery: July 2006.

 Henriksen et al concluded that “reconstruction failure (loss of implant) is rare.”
-However, in addition to the short follow-up, Henriksen et al did not use Magnetic Resonance Imaging (MRIs) to detect rupture, thus undercounting the number of ruptures according to the FDA.3 A study using MRIs found that 20% of reconstruction patients had ruptured implants by the third year;4 very few ruptures were detected without MRIs.
+However, in addition to the short follow-up, Henriksen et al did not use Magnetic Resonance Imaging (MRIs) to detect rupture, thus under counting the number of ruptures according to the FDA.
+A study using MRIs found that 20% of reconstruction patients had ruptured implants by the third year; very few ruptures were detected without MRIs.
 Food and Drug Administration scientists concluded that the risk of rupture would likely increase exponentially every year.

 Henriksen et al’s lack of MRI use also helps explain the lower rate of additional surgery.
 If a woman underwent an MRI and learned that her implant was ruptured, she would probably have surgery to remove it.